 Best Tips for Creating a Note-Taking Feature For Your App

 Many app users enjoying taking their own notes while listening to a sermon or podcast.
+Please note that with our sermon notes feature, the note is created on the App Dashboard by the admin, not by the end user.
 To create this feature in your app, go in and create a sermon note.

 Then, place your cursor in the text box where you would like the note-taking section to be added.
 Then select the bubble icon shown below (only select this once).